Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

-Visit the Banda islands, the epicentre of the world’s spice trade 350 years ago, where the air is still redolent of the fragrance of nutmeg and cloves.
-At isolated Lamalera village, one of the last subsistence whaling communities in the world, get an appreciation of their traditions and lifestyle.
-From the coastal town of Ende, take a bus to the Kelimutu crater, where you may cast a stone into the spectacular tri-coloured volcanic lake for good luck.
+Visit the Banda Islands, the epicentre of the world’s spice trade 350 years ago, where the air is still redolent of the fragrance of nutmeg and cloves.
+At isolated Lamalera village, one of the last subsistence whaling communities in the world, gain an appreciation of their traditions and lifestyle.
+From the coastal town of Ende, take a bus to the Kelimutu crater, where you can gaze upon three seperate crater lakes, each a different stunning colour.
 Stay ashore at a nearby hotel to enjoy the dawn tranquillity of the UNESCO World Heritage-listed Borobodur temple.
-Experience a behind-the-scenes encounter at Camp Leakey with the famed orangutans of Borneo, joining Coral Expeditions in the conservation mission of the station.
+Experience a behind-the-scenes encounter with the famed orangutans of Borneo, joining Coral Expeditions in the conservation mission of the station.

 Board Coral Adventurer for a cruise that combines extraordinary natural beauty and rare wildlife encounters with Indonesian culture and colonial history.
 Explore remote archipelagos and follow the routes of Spice Island traders and 17th century explorers.
 Be welcomed into ancient kingdoms and colourful villages on unforgettable Spice Islands and Raja Ampat adventure cruises.